quozd/awesome-dotnet/README.md

 * [MVVM Light Toolkit](https://mvvmlight.codeplex.com/) - The main purpose of the toolkit is to accelerate the creation and development of MVVM applications in WPF, Silverlight, Windows Store (RT) and for Windows Phone
 * [Catel](https://catel.codeplex.com/) - Catel is an application development platform with the focus on MVVM (WPF, Silverlight, Windows Phone and WinRT) and MVC (ASP.NET MVC).
 The core of Catel contains an IoC container, models, validation, memento, message mediator, argument checking, etc.
 * [UpdateControls](http://updatecontrols.net/cs/) - Update Controls does not require that you implement INotifyPropertyChanged or declare a DependencyProperty.
 It connects controls directly to CLR properties.
 This makes it perfect for the Model/View/ViewModel pattern.
+* [ReactiveUI](https://github.com/reactiveui/reactiveui/) - An MVVM framework for .NET that integrates the Reactive Extensions (Rx) framework, enabling developers to build elegant, testable applications using WPF, Windows Store Apps, WP8 or Xamarin.

 ## Office